Will Solar Panels Get Smaller?

 Number of Solar Cells

 The conversion of sunlight into electricity occurs inside every single solar cell.
-This conversion is not too attractive at solar cell level, since these devices can only produce about 0.5 V per cell.
+The PV cells are the single unit of the photovoltaic world and they can be manufactured in different sizes, some as small as those that fit within solar digital watches.
+However, as you can imagine, the power that a single photovoltaic cell can generate is not too much since these devices can only produce a maximum of 0.5 V per cell.
 However, if we wire multiple solar cells in a series, we will obtain higher voltages and therefore higher power outputs.

 Solar panels are simply an assembly of multiple solar cells that are wired in parallel and series to increase current and voltage levels (therefore power outputs) to commercially scale values.